scicolabs/hpc-batch/hpc.md

 1. Browse to the EC2 console
 2. In the left hand navigation menu, under the ‘Network & Security’ section, click **Key Pairs**
 3. Click the **Create Key Pair** button
-4. Give your Key Pair a unique name, e.g. **hpc-lab**
+4. Give your Key Pair a unique name, e.g. **jupyter-lab**
 5. Click the **Create** button

 The EC2 console will now download the private key for your newly created key pair.
 Before we can use the private key we’ll need to update the permissions on it.
 To do this type:

-    chmod 0400 hpc-lab.pem
+    chmod 0400 jupyter-lab.pem

-Don’t lose this and store is in a safe place!
+Don’t lose this and store it in a safe place!
 It effectively authenticates you when using AWS programmatically.
 You don’t want someone else impersonating you or using your credentials.
 We’ll be using this private key later in the lab.

 # Module 1 – Alces Flight